zerroage/sublime-anki-tools/README.md

 ```

 4. Then write down your fields in CSV format, separated with semi-column
-5. Press <F11> to send currently selected line to Anki
+5. Press "F11" key to send currently selected line to Anki